echiner/GFTMasterBigDataUPV/exercise5_machine_learning/README.md

 * Open Jupyter: http://localhost:8888
 * You need the token to start, and this can be retrieved in two different ways:
   * Connecting to the node:
-    * Run on command line --> docker exec docker_jupyter_1 -it bash
+    * Run on command line: `docker exec docker_jupyter_1 -it bash`
-    * On docker container get token --> jupyter notebook list
+    * On docker container get token: `jupyter notebook list`
     * Copy the token
   * Just look at the container logs (using lazydocker, Visual Studio Code or Docker Dashboard)
 * Now that you have the token, just use it in the login screen

 ### Part 1: Load and test the datasets

 * Load notebook.
-This is done by clicking on "Upload" and load the `MLExercise.ipynb`.
+This is done by clicking on "Upload" and load the `MLExercise.ipynb`
-* Follow the instructions there.
+* Follow the instructions there

 ### Part 2: Play around